PaulModaley/guitarstore/README.md

 ### Footer

+The footer adapts to fit screens of various sizes.
+Placed within the footer are social media icons, which direct to social media pages, and a newsletter sign up form.

 Footer on smaller screens![Footer1](https://github.com/PaulModaley/guitarstore/blob/09c6e7d457718d2584e53b766c9613991964a6ea/media/footer_smaller_screen.png)

 Footer on larger screens![Footer2](https://github.com/PaulModaley/guitarstore/blob/09c6e7d457718d2584e53b766c9613991964a6ea/media/footer_large_screen.png)

+### Registration

 ### Product Page

+The user can view categories of products and sort them according to rating or by price using a dropdown menu.
+Individual products are displayed within cards which the user may click to view product details.

 Product page displaying items including sort button![Products](https://github.com/PaulModaley/guitarstore/blob/09c6e7d457718d2584e53b766c9613991964a6ea/media/products.png)

 ### Shopping Cart Page

+From the shopping cart page, the user can view items they have added to the shopping cart prior to checkout.
+Displaying items in a tabular format, the checkout page features buttons to add or remove items from the shopping cart while the subtotal and total costs of items displays lower down the page.

 Shopping cart containing an item![Cart1](https://github.com/PaulModaley/guitarstore/blob/bf0efb835bb47b6568654e3e080b465f7d1a7507/media/shopping_cart.png)